miguelgandra/nautilus/README.md

 ## Tutorial Scripts

-Two tutorial scripts are available to help you get started:
+Three tutorial scripts are available to help you get started:
 - Tutorial 01: Import, process, and analyze archival tag data.
+- Tutorial 02: Filter locations and estimate pseudo-tracks using dead reckoning.
-- Tutorial 02: Reencode .MOV video files to HEVC format for improved compression efficiency and retrieve video metadata.
+- Tutorial 03: Reencode .MOV video files to HEVC format for improved compression efficiency and retrieve video metadata.

-Both tutorials can be found in the tutorials/ directory of the package.
+All tutorial scripts are available in the `tutorials/` directory of the package.

 ## Documentation